sait-wbdv/winter-2022/content/cpnt-201/assignments/assignment-4.md

 ### Git Commits (5pts)

-- 10 commits each (0.5pts/commit)
+- 10 commits (0.5pts/commit)
-  - tips:
+  - create in relation to specific tasks while setting up your repo
-    - commit often
+  - reflect specifics about your commit in the message
-    - don't push broken code
-    - pull before you push
-    - communicate

-### Individually added npm package (2pts)

-- added package to the package.json file
-  - if it's a nuxt module, add it to the `nuxt.config.js` file
-- put a link to the doc page for your module in your readme
+- Copy the messages and hashes into your readme in an ordered list
+- You can have more than 10 commits, but only 10 need to be documented.

 ### General Requirements (5)

 - Project has a `README.md` file in the root of the repo
-- both of your names with links to your github accounts
   - ie: [First Last](https:/github.com/your-gh-account)
-- the commit hashs for your commits
-  - **only do this for your own fork**
 - the link to your npm package that you added
 - A short description of why you chose this package.
+- Ordered list of git commit messages

+### Bonus Point (1)

+- npm security vulnerabilities resolved

 ## Submission Instructions

 - Submit a zipped folder of your repo to brightspace
 - Zipped folder must **not** include `node_modules`
-  - Submit repo link to **your fork** of the project
+- Submit repo link